IvanBongiorni/TensorFlow2.0_Notebooks/README.md

 - **TensorFlow2.0_03_Save_and_Restore_models**:  shows how to train a model, save it, then restore it and keep training.

+### WARNING:
+In this Notebook I will just skim through the main theoretical arguments related to Deep Learning.
+I will assume you already know what are thing like: dense/fully connected layers, gradient descent, dropout, regularization techniques, convolutional and pooling layers, auoencoders, ... you name it.
+It is mostly about models implementation, not about the theory behind them.

-## Coming Soon:
+### Coming Soon:

-- Autoencoder for dimensionality reduction**:  how to reduce the dimensionality of a dataset with a stacked Autoencoder.
+- Early stopping
+- Dynamic Learning Rate
 - Regression tasks
+- Use the TensorBoard
+- Run TensorFlow 2.0 on Google Colab
+- Autoencoder for dimensionality reduction

-- Convolutional Neural Networks
+- A basic Convolutional Neural Network
+- Denoising Autoencoder